rduplain/nixd/README.md

 7. Defer to OS for system-level dependencies.
 Support checking installation.

+### Mirroring / In-House Package Server

+Once your package scripts are ready to share across development/staging environments, you can set new environments to pull *all* declared resources from an in-house package server or the local filesystem to download once & run often.
+This provides efficiency for distribution and reliability that all dependencies are online for download, and allows for curated review of downloads before spreading across the organization's network.
+In one nixd
+setup:

+    ./nixd/bin/nixd download

+Then make ./nixd/src available as static files on an in-house httpd.
+From other nixd deployments with the same set of package scripts:

+    NIXD_MIRROR=https://resources.example.org/nixd/src/ ./bin/nixd boot

+You could also use the filesystem, or any other URL that curl understands:

+    NIXD_MIRROR=file:///var/lib/nixd/src/ ./bin/nixd boot

 ### Motivation

 I want the exact usage and goals listed above, and this project will illustrate